8 South African Armoured Division: South West Africa Angolan theater

 During Operation Packer which succeeded Operation Hooper in March 1988, 82 Mechanised Brigade protected the eastern bank of the Cuito River.
 During this operation, FAPLA forces suffered losses and the situation on the eastern bank stabilised to such an extent that Operation Displace could be started.
 During this phase the South African forces withdrew from Angola.

 83 Mechanised Brigade

 83 Mechanised Brigade was never activated.

 84 Motorised Brigade

 Headquartered in Durban, 84 Brigade was formed in Durban as part of 8 South African Armoured Armoured Division on August 1, 1974, and its official establishment was authorized on September 10 of that year.
 Brigadier G. Wolmarans was authorized as its first commanding officer with Commandant W.P.
 Sass, Maj H.L.
 Bosman, and Capt J.E.
-Samuales as staff officers posted to headquarters.
+Samuels as staff officers posted to headquarters.

 The new Brigade was located at Lords Grounds.